egberts/egberts.github.io-src/content/articles/dnssec-howto.md

 * DNSKEY Holds the public key which resolvers use to verify.
 * RRSIG Exists for each RR and contains the digital signature of a record.
 * DS - Delegation Signer – this record exists in the TLD's nameservers.
-So if example.com was your domain name, the TLD is "com" and its nameservers are a.gtld-servers.net., b.gtld-servers.net. up to m.gtld-servers.net..
+So if example.com was your domain name, the TLD is "`com`" and its nameservers are `a.gtld-servers.net.`, `b.gtld-servers.net.` up to `m.gtld-servers.net.`.
 The purpose of this record is to verify the authenticity of the DNSKEY itself.

 Setup Environment
 =================

-Domain Name: example.com
+Domain Name: `example.com`

-I used a real .COM domain to do this, but have replaced it with example.com for this article.
+I used a real .COM domain to do this, but have replaced it with `example.com` for this article.

 ```
     Master Nameserver: